Zum Hauptinhalt springen

 Inline measurement of acid strength and iron salts in the pickling bath

-1. high precision and reliability
+1. High precision and reliability

 • The measurements are reproducible and stable, even under fluctuating process conditions.

-2. real-time measurement for continuous processes
+2. Real-time measurement for continuous processes

-3. low maintenance and durable
+3. Low maintenance and durable

-4. independent of optical influences
+4. Independent of optical influences

-5. versatile in use
+5. Versatile use

-• Measurements are possible at high temperatures, pressures and in aggressive media
+• Measurements are possible at high temperatures, pressures, and in aggressive media

-6. combination with temperature measurement for more precise results
+6. Combination with temperature measurement for more precise results

-7. direct concentration determination for complex liquids
+7. Direct concentration determination for complex liquids

 Conclusion

-LiquiSonic® - Unrivaled quality
+LiquiSonic® - Unrivaled good

 Material: Acid-resistant plastic coating